 However, the 4-1-1 Rule can certainly complement your social media strategy, preventing you from becoming too self-promotional or forgetting to interact with others on social media.
 As you develop your social media marketing strategy, keep the 4-1-1 Rule in mind and see if your business can benefit from using it as a guide to posting and sharing content.

-If you are struggling to generate leads and enquiries, why not request a free social media audit?
+If you are struggling to generate leads and enquiries, why not download our free social media guide?
 It won’t cost a penny and will give you honest, actionable advice on how to make money using social media.